Malaysia's first lady linked to $30 mln worth of jewelry bought with 1MDB funds

-KUALA LUMPUR Nearly $30 million of funds stolen from scandal-hit 1Malaysia Development Berhad (1MDB) was used to buy jewelry for the prime minister's wife, including a rare 22-carat pink diamond set in a necklace, according to the latest filings by the U.S. Justice Department in a civil lawsuit.
+KUALA LUMPUR, June 16 Nearly $30 million of funds stolen from scandal-hit 1Malaysia Development Berhad (1MDB) was used to buy jewelry for the prime minister's wife, including a rare 22-carat pink diamond set in a necklace, according to the latest filings by the U.S. Justice Department in a civil lawsuit.

-The diamond necklace set alone cost $27.3 million, according to the latest filings in a lawsuit that was launched last July.
+The diamond necklace set alone cost $27.3 million, according to latest filings in a lawsuit that was launched in July last year.

 The department is seeking to seize a total of about $1.7 billion in assets that were bought with misappropriated funds, including a Picasso painting that was given to actor Leonardo DiCaprio and the rights to two Hollywood films.